Laurent-Corron/loog/README.md

 - detect `werkzeug` records for HTTP requests and add HTTP status, URI, performance information

-`loog` has a plublic API so it's feature are readily available for you to develop custom Odoo log processing pipelines.
+`loog` has a public API so it's feature are readily available for you to develop custom Odoo log processing pipelines.

 ## Development